brown-cs132-s13/labs/aws/aws.md

 sudo ./ctlscript.sh stop apache
 ```

-Now we're going to make a new application, called `project`:
+Now we're going to set up a new application, called `project`:

 ```
 #Go to your home directory
 cd ~